roura356a/csk/intl.en-US/Release notes/System Component change Records/Networking/Terway.md

 -   Packet loss due to traffic throttling of Terway.
 -   Residual IP policies.
--   Incorrect counting of the number of IP addresses provided by elastic network interfaces \(ENIs\).
+-   Incorrect counting of the number of IP addresses provided by ENIs.

 |No impact on workloads. |